arduino/docs-content/content/software/ide-v2/tutorials/ide-v2-debugger/ide-v2-debugger.md

 Let's begin by creating something called a **breakpoint**.
 Breakpoints are used to stop the program execution at a specific line (or when a specific condition is verified).
 We can use multiple of these in a program (the number is variable depending on the processor).

-In this example, we are going to set a breakpoint for **line 33** and **line 36**.
+In this example, we are going to set a breakpoint for **line 33** and **line 35**.
 These are set by clicking to the left of the line numbering in the editor.

 ![Navigating the Debugger.](assets/debugger-img03.png)

 We can now go through our code, step by step.
 The first (automatic) stop will be triggered by the **Debugger** itself, and it will be a standard entry-point, ignore that for now.

 Let's continue, by clicking on the **Play/pause** button (**Continue**).
 The program will now run to the first breakpoint, line 33.
-If we click it again, it will jump to line 36 (the lines 34 and 35 will still be executed but we won't see that).
+If we click it again, it will jump to line 35 (line 34 will still be executed but we won't see that).
 Clicking the **Play/pause** button again will continue running the program which will pause at its next breakpoint, line 33.
 We're in the main loop, after all.

 ![Going between breakpoints.](assets/playpause.gif)